Invariant embeddings of unimodular random planar graphs: Introduction

 A {\it cyclic permutation} of $n$ elements is a permutation that consists of a single cycle of length $n$.
-A {\it combinatorial embedding} of a planar graph $G$ is a collection of cyclic permutations $\pi_v$ of the edges incident to $v$ over $v\in V(G)$, and such that there is an embedding of $G$ in the plane where the clockwise order of the edges on a $v$ is $\pi_v$ for every $v\in V(G)$.
-A combinatorial embedding is unimodular if the $\{\pi_v\}$ is a unimodular decoration.
+A {\it combinatorial embedding} of a planar graph $G$ is a collection of cyclic permutations $\pi_v$ of the edges incident to $v$ over $v\in V(G)$, and such that there is an embedding of $G$ in the plane where the clockwise order of the edges on every vertex $v$ is $\pi_v$ for every $v\in V(G)$.
+A combinatorial embedding is unimodular if the decoration $\{\pi_v\}$ is a unimodular decoration.
+The notion of unimodular combinatorial embeddings (and maps) was implicitly introduced in Example 9.6 of \cite{AL}.
 Note that this definition does not use any underlying metric on the plane, as it defines an embedding only up to homeomorphisms.
 For a given edge $e$, choose an orientation of $e$ with $e^-$ being the tail and $e^+$ the head.
-Consider the oriented edge with tail $\pi_{e^-} (e^+)$ and head $e^-$.
+Consider the edge $\pi_{e^-} (e)$ oriented such that $e^-$ is its head.
 Repeat this procedure for this new oriented edge, and iterate until we arrive back to $(e^-, e^+)$.
 Call the resulting sequence of edges a {\it face} of the combinatorial embedding.
 One can check that the faces of actual embeddings coincide with the bounded domains surrounded by the respective faces of the corresponding combinatorial embedding.
+In \cite{Ti3} it is shown that being unimodular and planar guarantees the existence of a unimodular combinatorial embedding in general, see Theorem \ref{theorem3}.

 \begin{remark} The existence of a unimodular combinatorial embedding does not automatically provide us with a unimodular embedding into $\R^2$ or $\H^2$, but the other direction is obvious.
-To summarize: an isometry-invariant embedding into $\R^d$ defines a unimodular embedding (as verified in the proof of Theorem \ref{dichotomy0}), and a unimodular embedding trivially defines a unimodular combinatorial embedding.
+To summarize: an isometry-invariant embedding defines a unimodular embedding (as verified in the proof of Theorem \ref{dichotomy0}), and a unimodular embedding trivially defines a unimodular combinatorial embedding.
 None of the other directions holds a priori. \end{remark}